vishnukallam/TensorFlow/README.md

 # TensorFlow Environment
 ## I am going to share the step-by-step process of installing TensorFlow on your laptop.
 # Installation of TensorFlow Environment

+## Before you can get started developing deep-learning applications, you need to set up your workstation.
+It’s highly recommended, although not strictly necessary, that you run deep- learning code on a modern NVIDIA GPU
+## If you don’t want to install a GPU on your machine, you can alternatively consider running your experiments on an AWS EC2 GPU instance or on Google Cloud Platform.
+But note that cloud GPU instances can become expensive over time.

 ## Step- 1:
 ### Create a folder that used to contain the projects or code of your application or project.
 It's better to create this folder on the _C drive_.
 ### Open the Windows File Explorer.
 Navigate to C drive-> Users-> Your_users (C:/Users/Your_users).